 Monovision works very well for a significant number of people and can be implemented with contacts or blade-free LASIK or PRK.
 With monovision, your non-dominant eye is corrected to be focused for near vision.
 Typically the brain can “learn” to adapt to this and will use the dominant eye for distance.
 Of course, it is required to “test drive” monovision before any surgery.
-We provide this “test driving” service under the direction of our optometrists Dr. Mills and Dr. Raykovicz.
+We provide this “test driving” service under the direction of our optometrist Dr. Mills.

 At Providence Eye & Laser Specialists in Charlotte, NC, we strive to provide you and your family with the best possible eye care.
 We always discuss all FDA approved options with you, but only recommend those we would recommend to our families or have done ourselves.
 Which procedure, if any, is best for you is dependent upon many factors that will be discussed at your consultation.